George Štancl

 Jiří Štancl Junior, also known as George Štancl (born 19 August 1975), is a Czech former international speedway rider.

 Career

 Štancl began his British leagues career with Sheffield Tigers in the 1994 British League Division Two season.
 In 1996, he signed for Wolverhampton Wolves.

-He reached three consecutive World Under 21 finals from 1994 to 1996.
+Štancl reached three consecutive World Under 21 finals from 1994 to 1996.

-He rode the majority of his career in the British leagues riding for Sheffield, Wolverhampton, Coventry, Glasgow, Ipswich, Newcastle and Edinburgh.
+Štancl rode the majority of his career in the British leagues riding for Sheffield, Wolverhampton, Coventry, Glasgow, Ipswich, Newcastle and Edinburgh.

-He also appeared three times in the Team Speedway Polish Championship.
+Štancl also appeared three times in the Team Speedway Polish Championship.

-In 2005, he won the Premier League Pairs Championship partnering Shane Parker for Glasgow Tigers, during the 2005 Premier League speedway season.
+In 2005, Štancl won the Premier League Pairs Championship partnering Shane Parker for Glasgow Tigers, during the 2005 Premier League speedway season.

 Family

 Štancl's father Jiří is a former World Championship finalist and his grandfather, also called Jiří was a former rider.